dimitri-nicolo/calico/bpf-gpl/doc.md

   will take effect to route packet via egress.calico device.
 - Mark CT state as egress flow so that we do this for subsequent packets in a flow as well as for the first.
-- When creating CT state for an egress gateway flow, whitelist both outwards and return paths.
-This is because we don't have a TC program on the egress.calico device, and so won't see the same CT state again, on that node, with `CALI_F_FROM_HOST`.

 [2] On the return path, on egress from an egress gateway, when gateway and client are on different nodes: